Google

 DESIGN

-Over-generalized onboarding survey questionnaires increased communication time between interior designers and customers.
+Generic onboarding questionnaires slowed communication between designers and customers

 DESIGN